-- [X] Please mark votes as in this example. - 1.
-Election of Directors Tench Coxe Burtt Ehrlich Donald L. House Stephen P. Jeffery Warren B. Kanders Nicholas Sokolow [] FOR [] WITHHOLD AUTHORITY the election as directors to vote for all nominees listed of all nominees listed above above WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE.
-WRITE THE NAME OF THE NOMINEE FOR WHICH AUTHORITY TO VOTE IS BEING WITHHELD ON THE LINE BELOW. ------ 2.
-Restated Ce its securitie Approval of the proposal to amend Clarus Corporation's Amended and Restated Certificate of Incorporation to restrict certain transfers of its securities in order to help assure the preservation of its tax net operating loss carryforwards. [] FOR [] AGAINST [] ABSTAIN IMPORTAN' T: PLEASE MARK S, SIGN AND DATE THIS PROXY ON THE REVERSE SIDE. (( Continued from the other side) 3.
-Ratification of the appointment of KPMG LLP as Clarus Corporation's adependent auditors for 2003. [] FOR [] AGAINST [] ABSTAIN 4.
-In their discretion, the named proxies may vote on such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof. by t he undersigne , will be voted in the manner directed herein o direction is made, this Proxy will be the stockholder's nority in respe specifications abovect to matters not kn I be voted at the meeting in accordance with re.
-The Proxy confers discretionary sown or determined at the time of the Meeting of Stockholders to the undersigned.
-Date: , 2003 Signature of S Stockholder (Signature if held jointly) THIS PROXY ENVELOPE.
-TENANTS, F ATTORNEY OR GUARDI SUCH.
-IF A G PLEASE SIG ASE MARK, SIGN, DATE AND RETURN Y PROMPTLY USING THE ENCLOSED WHEN SHARES ARE HELD BY JOINT BOTH SHOULD SIGN.
-WHEN SIGNING AS EXECUTOR, ADMINISTRATOR, TRUSTEE IAN, PLEASE GIVE FULL TITLE AS CORPORATION OR PARTNERSHIP, IN IN CORPORATE OR PARTNERSHIP AN AUTHORIZED PERSON.
+[X] Please mark votes as in this example.
+1. Election of Directors Tench Coxe Burtt Ehrlich Donald L. House Stephen P. Jeffery Warren B. Kanders Nicholas Sokolow [ ] FOR [ ] WITHHOLD AUTHORITY the election as directors to vote for all nominees listed of all nominees listed above THHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE.
+WRITE THE NAME OF THE MINEE FOR WHICH AUTHORITY TO VOTE IS BEING WITHHELD ON THE LINE BELOW.
+2. Approval of the proposal to amend Clarus Corporation's Amended and Restated Certificate of Incorporation to restrict certain acquisitions of its securities in order to help assure the preservation of its tax net operating loss carryforwards. []FOR []AGAINST []ABSTAIN I MPORTANT: PLEASE MARK, SIGN AND DATE THIS PROXY ON THE REVERSE SIDE.
+(Continued from the other side) 3.
+Ratification of the appointment of KPMG LLP as Clarus Corporation's independent auditors for fiscal year ending December 31, 2003. []FOR []AGAINST []ABSTAIN 4.
+In their discretion, the named proxies may vote on such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof. by th Proxy, when properly executed, will be voted in the manner directed herein ne undersigned stockholder.
+If no direction is made, this Proxy will be d for Proposals 1, 2 and 3. the s res represented by this Proxy will be voted at the meeting in accordance with stockholder's specifications above.
+The Proxy confers discretionary ority in respect to matters not known or determined at the time of the ing of the Annual Meeting of Stockholders to the undersigned.
+Date: Signature of Stockholder

+(Signature if held jointly)

+NOTE: PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE.
+WHEN SHARES ARE HELD BY JOINT TENANTS, BOTH SHOULD SIGN.
+WHEN SIGNING AS ATTORNEY, EXECUTOR, ADMINISTRATOR, TRUSTEE OR GUARDIAN, PLEASE GIVE FULL TITLE AS SUCH.
+IF A CORPORATION OR PARTNERSHIP, PLEASE SIGN IN CORPORATE OR PARTNERSHIP NAME BY AN AUTHORIZED PERSON.